snoyberg/yesoddocs/persistent/defining-entities.markdown

 * A list of typeclasses that the entity should derive.

-A field in turns consists of:
+A field in turn consists of:

 * A field name.
 This must begin with a lower case letter.